-Earl Ray Tomblin, Governor Russell L. Fry, Acting Executive Director Keith Burdette, Cabinet Secretary
+Earl Ray Tomblin, Governor Russell L. Fry, Acting Executive Director J. Keith Burdette, Cabinet Secretary

-On behalf of WorkForce West Virginia, it is my pleasure to present the WorkForce Development Report for 2013-2014.
-As required by statute, I am also submitting a copy of the 2014-2015 memorandum of understanding for the workforce Interagency Collaborative Team.
+On behalf of WorkForce West Virginia, it is my pleasure to present the Workforce Development Report for 2014-2015.
+As required by statute, I am also submitting a copy of the 2015-2016 Memorandum of Understanding for the Workforce Interagency Collaborative Team (ICT).